noisrucer/girok/README.md

 Girok works fluently with `MacOS` and `Linux` users.
 It also works with `Windows` but some features and UIs might break.

-p.s) Since I launched the project a couple days ago, you might feel a little bit of lag for `showtask` operation, especially when you have many data.
+p.s) Since I launched the project a couple days ago, you might feel a little bit of lag for `showtask` and `cal` commands, especially when you have many data.
 I'm working on optimizing the speed to enhance your experience!

 If you find it useful, consider supporting to help the development process!
 As I'm running the server with my own expense now, your help will make the service much more stable and fast!